 Please ensure Javascript is enabled for purposes of website accessibility

-Sky Mountain Wild Horse Sanctuary envisions a world where all wildlife live free and thrive within healthy ecosystems.
-The sanctuary works to create healthy ecosystems for wild horses and to give sanctuary for vulnerable mustangs where they live free.
-The band of mustangs who are the inspiration for the sanctuary and all its endeavors have much to teach each of us in the Sky Community and beyond about habitat loss, ecosystem health, and what this means for wild horses and for all species, including the human animal.
-As truly wild places are lost, wild horses and all wildlife they share these lands with are pushed off what has been their home.
-The health of the lands they still roam is increasingly threatened as forage and water sources decline amidst climate change and ever-growing human activity.
-Starvation is a slow, cruel phenomenon ~ as the health of the original mustangs of the Sky Band so clearly illustrated.
+Today, the Sky Band of mustangs living in sanctuary has much to teach us about the loss of wild lands and what this means for wild horses and for all species, including the human animal.
+As truly wild places are lost, wild horses and all wildlife that share these lands are pushed off their home.
+The health of the lands they still roam is increasingly threatened as grass and water declines amidst climate chaos and ever-growing human activity.
+Starvation is a slow, cruel phenomenon ~ as the health of the original mustangs of the Sky Band so clearly illustrate.
+Sky Mountain Wild Horse Sanctuary lives its deep commitment to wild horses, wildlife, and wildlands within and beyond sanctuary boundaries in all its endeavors for wild.

 The first mares from a U.S. Forest Service Wild Horse Territory receive PZP treatment ~ March 2009, New Mexico.